Warmian–Masurian Voivodeship

-Warmian–Masurian Voivodeship, also known as Warmia–Masuria Province and Warmia–Mazury Province, is a voivodeship (province) in northeastern Poland.
+Warmian–Masurian Voivodeship is a voivodeship (province) in northeastern Poland.
 Its capital and largest city is Olsztyn.
 The voivodeship has an area of 24192 km2 and in 2019 had a population of 1,425,967.

 Warmian–Masurian Voivodeship was created on 1 January 1999 from the entire Olsztyn Voivodeship, the western half of Suwałki Voivodeship, and part of Elbląg Voivodeship, pursuant to the Polish local government reforms adopted in 1998.
-The province's name derives from two historic regions, Warmia and Mazury.
+The province's name derives from two historic regions, Warmia and Masuria, although also parts of other regions are located within the province, i.e. of Chełmno Land, Powiśle, Mazovia, Bartia and Natangia.

 The province borders Podlaskie Voivodeship to the east, Masovian Voivodeship to the south, Kuyavian-Pomeranian Voivodeship to the southwest, Pomeranian Voivodeship to the west, the Vistula Lagoon to the northwest, and the Kaliningrad Oblast (an exclave of Russia) to the north.
-Its borders largely overlap the southern two-thirds of former East Prussia, which was assigned to Poland after World War II.

 History

-The region was originally inhabited by the Old Prussian clan of the Warmians, from whom the name Warmia originated.
-During the northern Crusade, the Old Prussians were conquered by the Teutonic Order; their land was granted to the order by the pope, and the region became part of the State of the Teutonic Order.
+The region was originally inhabited by several pagan Old Prussian clans, including the Bartians, Pogesanians and Warmians, from whom the name Warmia originated.
+During the Northern Crusade, the Old Prussians were conquered by the Catholic Teutonic Order; their land was granted to the order by the pope, and the region became part of the theocratic State of the Teutonic Order.
 The Order encouraged colonization by German settlers in Warmia (Ostsiedlung) and Polish colonists from the region of Masovia, called Masurians (Mazurzy), hence the name Masuria.
-The Old Prussians became assimilated into the newcomers and thus became extinct.
+The Old Prussians were heavily decimated during the crusade and the following revolt.
+What remained of them became Christianized and assimilated into the newcomers and thus became extinct.

 During the Teutonic rule, the region experienced a process of urbanization and economic boost due to the expansion of the Hanseatic League into the region.
 The Order later attacked their former ally Poland and conquered the region of Pomerelia, beginning a long-lasting conflict with Poland, which subsequently entered into an alliance with Lithuania.
 In Masuria, the Poles and Lithuanians defeated the Order at the Battle of Grunwald.
-The wars eventuated in a rebellion by the urban populations of Pomerelia and Warmia, who were affected by the Teutons' numerous wars; upon the urban populations' request, the region was incorporated into Poland by King Casimir IV Jagiellon, and after the Thirteen Years' War it remained under Polish suzerainty, but was divided into two parts: Elbląg and Warmia were incorporated directly into the Kingdom of Poland, while Masuria became a Polish fief under the control of the Teutonic Order.
+The wars eventuated in a rebellion by the urban populations of Pomerelia and Warmia, who were affected by the Teutons' numerous wars; upon the urban populations' request, the region was incorporated into Poland by King Casimir IV Jagiellon, and after the Thirteen Years' War it remained under Polish suzerainty, but was divided into two parts: Elbląg and Warmia were incorporated directly into the Kingdom of Poland, while Masuria became a Polish fief under the control of the Teutonic Order, also considered an integral part of "one and indivisible" Kingdom of Poland.